zemogle/chemevol/README.md

 # ChemEvol
 [![Build Status](https://travis-ci.org/zemogle/chemevol.svg?branch=master)](https://travis-ci.org/zemogle/chemevol)

+This version of the code was used to make all the models in de Vis et al 2017b, accepted MNRAS.
+The parameters used to run galaxy Models I-VI used in that work are specified explicitly in the examples/example_multi.py file.

 Python package to read in a star formation history file, input galaxy parameters and run a chemical evolution model to determine the evolution of gas, metals and dust in galaxies.

 Running the script following the instructions below will produce: